sisense/compose-sdk-monorepo/README.md

 ## What you need to know

- - **Compose SDK is currently in Beta** - Packages, APIs, and anything else is bound to change
+ - **Compose SDK is currently in Beta** - Packages, APIs, and anything else are bound to change
  - Compose SDK requires a Sisense license & access to a Sisense instance
  - Compose SDK supports Sisense version L2022.11 or newer
  - Compose SDK currently supports development using Typescript & React